joshhighet/bebop/README.md

 you will need to make a Tor routable SOCKS5 proxy available to this image

-leverage any existing infrastructure, create your own or follow one of the below methods
+leverage any existing infrastructure, create your own (see [wiki.archlinux.org](https://wiki.archlinux.org/title/tor)) or follow one of the below methods

 1. create a simple single-relay proxy with [joshhighet/torsocc](https://github.com/joshhighet/torsocc/pkgs/container/torsocc)